Notice: Undefined variable: post_types in /var/www/devpath/wp-content/plugins/yet-another-related-posts-plugin/classes/YARPP_Core.php on line 1103

-Usually most rookie developers don’t use a VCS (Versioning Control System), like SVN or GIT, in this post I won’t talk about the benefits of using one.
-This post is dedicated to who’s already using a VCS without using a branching model.
+Usually, most rookie developers don’t use a VCS (Versioning Control System), like SVN or GIT, in this post I won’t talk about the benefits of using one.
+This post is dedicated to who are already using a VCS without using a branching model.

 The solution is having two or more distinct lines (aka branches) so your team can work on those lines of development without interfering with each other.